 19 Jan Orientation 2018

-Las Vegas, Nevada—Lambda Phi Epsilon chapter presidents convened during Martin Luther King Jr. Weekend to get equipped with the necessary skills to lead their chapters effectively.
+Las Vegas, Nevada—At Orientation 2018, Lambda Phi Epsilon chapter presidents convened during Martin Luther King Jr. Weekend to get equipped with the necessary skills to lead their chapters effectively.

 — Jim Gaffney (@JimGaffneyGreek) January 12, 2018